QCL dynamics: thermal effects and rate equations beyond mean-field approach: Model

 where $T_{hs}$ is a temperature of a heat sink, $C_c$ and $\rho$ -- are cascade material heat capacity [J~(g~K)$^{-1}$] and density [g~cm$^{-3}$].
 Simple estimations performed with the values presented in Table~\ref{tbl:syseqparams} and typical experimental conditions, when a current pulse of 1~A is applied for 100~ns, provide the excess temperature of an active region up to 10~K.

 Since we include temperature in the model we cannot neglect a temperature dependence of any phonon-assisted relaxation rates.
-We propose the following approach for the rates:
+We use the following estimation of the rates:

 where $\tau^{RT}$ is a value of a rate at room temperature ($RT$), $\hbar\omega_0$ is an energy of the effective phonon mode.
-The value of $\hbar\omega_0$ is fitting parameter, which is adjusted to reproduces the temperature behaviour of the threshold current.
+The value of $\hbar\omega_0$ is fitting parameter, which is adjusted to reproduce the temperature behaviour of the threshold current.
+To model pump pulse with non-zero rise time we used the following approximation: